I went home to see my parents crying through prayer in front of the family shrine. I hated that I was the cause of their pain.

 “No.” Naveen was appalled.
 “Is that what they’re saying?
 I wasn’t angry.
 I was sad…I had bought her a corsage to match her dress and I was looking forward to spending prom with her.”
 It was disturbing for Naveen to hear the full argument against him.

-He glanced at the dragonfly necklace, now covered in his fingerprints.
-Naveen requested a lawyer.
+He glanced at the dragonfly necklace, now tainted with his fingerprints and requested a lawyer.